Waterfowl and Wading Birds

-Ducks have been a part of human life for as long as history has been written.
-They are a delight to behold, exhibiting a wide variety or colors, patterns, shapes and sizes.
+Ducks have played a role in human life for centuries.
+They are a delight to behold, exhibiting a wide variety of colors, patterns, shapes and sizes.
 They also have an endearing, humorous nature, their endless vocabulary of whistles, hoots, quacks and wheezes, their ungainly waddling on land and the up-ending dives of some species.
 Many of America’s favorite fictional characters have been ducks, from Donald to Daffy, and they’ve even found their way into the mascot business.
 Few can say they haven’t taken the time to go to a local pond and feed the ducks, simply because it made them smile.

 Wading birds are carnivores, eating a wide variety of fish, frogs, shellfish and aquatic bugs.
 They employ many different feeding tactics, from simply snapping down on their prey with powerful bills, to spearing unsuspecting prey; they have even been observed using a type of “fishing lure”, by dropping a bit of bait or a feather onto the water’s surface in order to draw unsuspecting fish to them.
 Because of the many different ways they hunt, it is believed that wading birds, Herons especially, are amongst the smartest birds.

 The Waterfowl Pond at the Wetland Preserve